 List of Brokers with VFSC Regulation

-The Vanuatu Financial Services Commission is the main regulatory body in Vanuatu responsible for the regulation and oversight of financial businesses there.
-Although the VFSC registration fee is relatively cheap, the regulator is known for its very strict checks on registrants.
+The Vanuatu Financial Services Commission (VFSC) is the main regulatory body in Vanuatu responsible for the regulation and oversight of financial businesses there.
+Founded in 1993, the VFSC registration fee is relatively cheap thus allowing forex brokers to offer low trading costs.

 Scroll for more details

-Vanuatu Financial Services Commission, previously known as Registrar of Companies and the Official Receivership Department of the Treasury, was established in December 1993 after Vanuatu Parliament enacted the Vanuatu Financial Services Commission Act No. 35 of 1993.
-Their job is to operate an effective and efficient Registry, regulate and supervise the non-deposit taking financial services industry of Vanuatu, promoting the industry outside of this country, as well as protecting its reputation from undesirable business persons.
+Vanuatu Financial Services Commission (VFSC), previously known as Registrar of Companies and the Official Receivership Department of the Treasury, was established in December 1993 after Vanuatu Parliament enacted the Vanuatu Financial Services Commission Act No. 35 of 1993.
+Their job is to operate an effective and efficient Registry, and regulate and supervise the financial services industry of Vanuatu.
+They also have the responsibility to promote the industry outside of the country, as well as protect its reputation from undesirable business persons.

-One of the biggest reasons why people set up a business is to earn money, not to lose money.
-Therefore, if there is a way to make them spend less on setting up a business, they would certainly do it.
-That is one of the few things that VFSC offers.
-They allow you to set up a forex brokerage with a minimum capital of $2,000.
+VFSC allows brokers to set up their business with a minimum capital of $2,000.
 To put that into perspective, the FCA (UK) requires two types of capital to be paid depending on the granted permission: €125,000 and €750,000.
 So, quite a huge difference there.